piplus2/DESI_MSI_recal/README.md

 ---- params ----

--h, --help:                 show help message --analyzer {tof, orbitrap}: MS analyzer.
-It can be either 'tof' or 'orbitrap' --ion-mode {pos, neg}:      DESI polarization mode.
-It can be either 'neg' or
-                            'pos'
+-h, --help            show this help message and exit --analyzer {tof,orbitrap}
+                    MS analyzer.
+--ion-mode {pos,neg}  ES Polarization mode.
+--search-tol SEARCH_TOL
---search-tol <value>:       search tolerance in ppm.
-If set to 'auto', default
+                    Search tolerance expressed in ppm.
+If 'auto', default value for MS analyzer is used.
-                            values are used (TOF=100 ppm, Orbitrap=20 ppm) --min-coverage <value>:     minimum coverage percentage to retain a candidate
-                            reference mass (default=75)
+--kde-bw KDE_BW       KDE bandwidth.
+It can be numeric or 'silverman'
+                    (default='silverman').
+--max-res-smooth SMOOTH
+                    Smoothing parameter for spline.
+It represents the maximum sum of squared errors.
+If set to 'cv', it is determined by cross-validation (default = 'cv').
+--max-dispersion MAX_DISP
+                    Max dispersion in ppm for outlier detection (default=10.0).
+--min-coverage MIN_COVERAGE
+                    Min. coverage percentage for hits filtering
+                    (default=75.0).
+--plot-ref-imgs     Save the intensity images of the reference masses.
+It
+                    can slow down the process (default=False).
+--parallel            Use multithreading.

 ```

 The code saves the images of the candidate reference ions in the subfolder of